 The single clutch lock works really well and once you tighten it down the light will not move no matter how much force you put on it.

-The yoke also features quick-release mounts which attach to the Orion 675 FS.
+The yoke also features quick-release mounts that attach to the Orion 675 FS.
 This is nice as it allows you to separate the light from the yoke quickly.
 This is also handy when storing or transporting the light as well.
 The system being used is very similar to what ARRI uses on the Orbiter.

 So is it easy to use?
 In short, yes.
-All you need to do is to pull back the two locking mechanisms at the same time and then lift the fixture away from the frame.
+All you need to do is pull back the two locking mechanisms at the same time and then lift the fixture away from the frame.
 I actually found that the easiest way to do this was to place the Orion 675 FS on the ground.
 That way you can easily release both locking mechanisms at once.
 If you have the light up high on a stand I wouldn’t recommend you try doing this by yourself.
 If it is on a stand, you really need two people, because it’s not easy for a single person to release both locking mechanisms, and it’s a heavy light.

 It is also easy to place the Orion 675 FS back on the yoke frame.
 Again I would recommend doing this when you have the light on the ground.